microbuilderz/RLM/README.md

 # FIX engine manager

-linux realtime FIXEngine with realtime interchangeble .so librtary.
+linux real-time FIXEngine with real-time interchangeable .so libraries.

+a sample library is provided with the project network communication is done via libapr*